drakkan/sftpgo/docs/repo.md

 ## YUM repo

-The YUM repository supports generic Red Hat based distributions.
+The YUM repository can be used on generic Red Hat based distributions as well as on Suse/OpenSuse.

+### Red Hat based distributions

 Create the SFTPGo repository: